burnash/gspread/docs/oauth2.rst

 1. Head to `Google Developers Console <https://console.developers.google.com/project>`_ and create a new project (or select the one you already have).

-2. Under "APIs & Services > Library", search for "Drive API" and enable it.
+2. In the box labeled "Search for APIs and Services", search for "Google Drive API" and enable it.

-3. Under "APIs & Services > Library", search for "Sheets API" and enable it.
+3. In the box labeled "Search for APIs and Services", search for "Google Sheets API" and enable it.

 .. _service-account: